-Central to the project’s inception was the artist’s introduction to a collection of briquetage (the ceramic equipment used in saltmaking) excavated as part of The Fenland Project (1982- 95) which is held within the Museum’s collection.
+Central to the project’s inception was the artist’s introduction to a collection of briquetage (the ceramic equipment used in saltmaking) some of which was excavated as part of The Fenland Project (1982- 95) which is held within the Museum’s collection.
 The coarse ceramic material was used in the Prehistoric and Roman periods to make and support evaporation vessels for extracting salt from seawater along the Lincolnshire coast.
 Wilson has been inspired by the labour, trade routes and communities these objects represent as well as our individual relationship to salt as an everyday and often overlooked mineral, which can be found in our body, on our plate and in the sea.

 Interested in lived experience and personal relationships to salt, the soundscape will develop through conversations with Tom Lane and participants who joined the project following an open invitation to volunteers working across Lincolnshire County Council’s Heritage Service volunteer community and with Mansions of the Future.

 Guided by her own interest in saltmaking Laura will present a text-based artwork further inspired by her research.
-Designed to replicate the dimensions of the 1215 Magna Carta the work has will be produced as a limited edition of four, corresponding to the number of surviving copies of this historic document, one of which can be seen at Lincoln Castle.
+Designed to replicate the dimensions of the 1215 Magna Carta the work has been produced as a limited edition of four, corresponding to the number of surviving copies of this historic document, one of which can be seen at Lincoln Castle.
 The printed artwork will be accessioned into the Museum’s collection alongside a salt crystal retrieved in 2009 by the artist during her swim in the dead sea which is also on display as part of the presentation of Old Salt.